alexcojocaru/geo-data-exchange/README.md

 ## <a name="release"></a>Release

 #### Build a release

+First, build the package: `npm run build`, then commit the changes.

-Use one of the following, depending on what kind of release you need to build:
+Then use one of the following commands, depending on what kind of release you need to build:
-- major release: `npm run release-major`
+- major release: `npm run version:bump-major`
-- minor release: `npm run release-minor`
+- minor release: `npm run version:bump-minor`
-- patch release: `npm run release-patch`
+- patch release: `npm run version:bump-patch`

-*NB: If the release script fails to run, check that there are no files modified locally, in which case commit them or clean them up before running the release.*
+*NB: If the version bump script fails to run, check that there are no files modified locally, in which case commit them or clean them up before running the process again.*

 ## Publish